 Apparently, “Mainstream and LGBT media in the United Kingdom have labeled Graham ‘anti-gay’ and ‘a hate preacher’.”
 Graham has countered the criticism with open letters to both gays in the country and to secular venue-owners, stating to the latter, “It’s wrong for venue managers and local officials to make a decision that disadvantages Christians.”
-To the gay community, he has states, “You are most welcome.”
+To the gay community, he has stated, “You are most welcome.”

 wbtv.com of North Carolina stated that the travel site Ampersand described Liverpool, England, as “ranked among the top 10 most LGBT-friendly cities in the UK.”
 Graham is quoted as saying the pre-tour training sites and dates will remain the same for volunteers, and that different locations “in the area” for his gatherings would continue to be considered.

 January 13, 2020: Wisconsin’s State Election Commission in News as Controversy over Invalid Voters on Voter Roles Continues